ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 ```

 # Run the module
-When the module is ready, here how to link it locally:
+When the module is ready, here is how to link it locally:
 ```bash
 cd generator-jhipster-company-api
 yarn install
 yarn link
 ```

-Here how to run the module in an empty folder named `my-microservice`
+Here is how to run the module in an empty folder named `my-microservice`
 ```bash
 mkdir my-microservice
 cd my-microservice